GautamGupta/bb-legacy-plugins/front-page-topics/trunk/readme.txt

 * previously unreleased bugfix for front-page-pagination (avoid get_page_number_links)

+= Version 0.0.7 {2009-8-14) =

+* use api to generate navigation if pretty permalinks are off

 == To Do ==

 * optionally calculate number of stickies on a page and enforce topic count limit including stickies (overriding bbPress's default behaviour)